 Part 2.
 How to Fix iOS 10/iOS 10.1/iOS 10.2 Battery Issues on iPhone/iPad

 Do you meet those iOS 10 battery problems listed in Part 1?
 If so, just read and get some solutions to fix the iOS 10 battery issues.
-Those methods can help you solve the most common iPhone/iPad battery problems, inclouding the annoying iOS 10/iOS 10.1/iOS 10.2 battery drain issue.
+Those methods can help you solve the most common iPhone/iPad battery problems, no matter you are stuck on them after iOS 10.1/10.2 or iOS 10.3 update, or even the latest version of iOS 10.3.2.

 - Check the battery usage.
 Go to Settings > Battery to check if there is an app that is the chief culprit.